ErikBouts/tqa-workshop/README.rst

 TQA Workshop
 ============

-This workshop introduces the `TQA`_ (Taxonommy Query API) Scala library, along with corresponding XBRL taxonomy topics.
+This workshop introduces the `TQA`_ (Taxonomy Query API) Scala library, along with corresponding XBRL taxonomy topics.

 The following knowledge is assumed before starting with this workshop: